 Considering this, it only makes sense to use your GI Bill on active duty if your tuition costs are high or you use your "GI Bill Top-up" benefit.

-Note: You should ALWAYS consult your Education Service Officer or Navy College representative before using your GI Bill or taking any college classes.
+Note: You should ALWAYS consult your Education Service Officer before using your GI Bill or taking any college classes.
 They are trained to give you the counseling that will help you avoid wasting your time and benefits.

 Tip: You should speak to a counselor in your Voluntary Education Services Office to determine if you are eligible to participate in the GI-Bill Buy-up program before you start using your GI Bill.
 It could be worth up to an extra $5,400 in benefits.

-Within 4-8 weeks you should receive a declaration of eligibility and a letter explaining your GI Bill benefits.
+Wait.
+It normally takes 4-8 weeks to hear back from the VA regarding your eligibility decision.
+You will eventually receive a declaration of eligibility and a letter explaining your GI Bill benefits.
 Keep in mind that it is not uncommon to get a letter from the VA requesting more information.
 You will have to answer the Department of Veteran's Affairs requests to be determined eligible and complete the process.

 Once you begin receiving your benefit checks (Direct Deposit) you will have to complete the VA's Web Automated Verification of Eligibility (WAVE) process each month to continue to receive your monthly benefits payments.